 Center for Preclinical Research (CPR)

-Members of the Central Animal Laboratory breed and house animals for all Research Groups of the DKFZ.
-In addition to rats (Rattus norvegicus), guinea pigs (Cavia porcellus), mastomys (Mastomys coucha), and amphibians (Xenopus species), genetically manipulated mice (Mus musculus), in particular play a crucial role in cancer research.
+In the Central Animal Laboratory (ZTL), laboratory animals are housed and bred for the scientists at DKFZ.
+In addition to rats (Rattus norvegicus), guinea pigs (Cavia porcellus) and amphibians (Xenopus spp.), these are primarily mice (Mus musculus, Mus spretus and Mus caroli), which, when genetically modified, play an important role in cancer research.

 Malignant tumors are complex tissues which arise from normal cells in a protracted multi-step process.
 Driving forces of tumor development are the progressive accumulation of genetic and epigenetic DNA alterations.
 As a consequence, such changes disturb cellular signaling pathways and regulatory circuits in affected cells conferring growth advantages, landscaping the micro-environment of the tumor cells, and supporting escape from immunosurveillance.
 Concomitantly, new blood vessels are formed, inflammatory cells are recruited, and fibroblasts are activated in the surrounding tumor stroma.
 The complex interactions between tumor cells and vessel, immune, or stroma cells are not yet traceable in an authentic manner in cell cultures in vitro.
 Therefore, in vivo mouse models of cancer including genetically engineered mouse lines and hetero-grafted mice are indispensable tools for the exploration of the molecular and cellular fundamentals of tumor growth as well as translational applications in cancer research.